 Businesses need investments to stimulate growth and take them to the next level.
 There are many types of investment.
 It could be in people, equipment, IT, processes, systems, new products and new markets.

 Whatever the type of investment there has to be a desire to take on the risk it will not produce the required return for the owners.
-Currently (August 2019), there is a dearth of investment by business since they do not know where the increase in consumer demand will come from and when it will materialise.
-We are currently half-way to a recession.

 Yet without that investment, the business may well decline, fall behind its competitors or just flat line.
 Remember buyers are looking for growth or at least the potential.
 So it may be as well to let them take the risk rather than you.
-They will enjoy the upside unless a deal can be struck and you share in this at a later date.
+They will enjoy the upside unless a deal can be struck where you share in this at a later date.

 Such a business therefore may not be attractive.
 Indeed I have known of businesses that have not received offers because of the lack of sales growth.